STRlantian/AnotherMe/README.md

 [Bilibili Channel](https://space.bilibili.com/583324741) | [Github](https://github.com/JoeMichaelQiao/)

-# Special ❤
+# Special Thx ❤

 * Nintendo & AlphaDream: Mario and Luigi RPG Series gave me inspiration
 * Zris: Some of the artstyles were inspired by him
 * ZUN: Touhou Series.
 Nice games
 * RabbitonGames: Made me want to make this, who does also has great games
 * JoeMichaelQiao: Permanent supporter.
 And thx for giving ideas and readme.md
+* All the authors of the remixed music
-* All friends provided their oc
+* All the friends that had to do with my devlopment
+* You: For having a look at the repository and maybe...Trying the game?

 # Support 💤